Hashs7/Hashs7/README.md

-# Sébastien's GitHub Profile
+# 👋 I'm Sébastien,

-👋 Hello, fellow developers!
-Welcome to my GitHub haven.
-I'm Sébastien, a passionate frontend developer living in the vibrant city of Barcelona 🇪🇸
+a passionate frontend developer living in the vibrant city of Barcelona 🇪🇸

 Currently, I'm weaving magic in the digital realm as a proud member of [Kraken Technologies](https://github.com/octoenergy).

 <!--